Skip to content

 }

-// process the current line of the data file
+// use the current line of the data file

-// retrieve the 3 fields married:children:salary that make up $line
+// we retrieve the 3 fields married:children:salary which form $ligne

-// write the result to the results file
+// enter the result in the results file

 }